OscarDRT/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 4. I can only go one way.
 I've not got a reverse gear

 5. A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes

 6. Half the lies they tell about me aren't true

+6. Half the lies they tell about me aren't true